Contents

 Branding:

 Branding is much more than just a logo or brand name.
-It is the set of elements that create the identity of a company in the minds of consumers.
-This includes the brand’s mission, values, visual image and personality.
+It encompasses all the elements that create a company's identity in the minds of consumers.
+This includes the brand's mission, values, visual image, and personality.
 Strong branding allows a company to distinguish itself from its competitors and create emotional connections with its customers.

 The Marketing Mix: